angelcvx/Energy-EdgeCloudSim/README.md

 ## License

-This project is licensed under the
+This project is licensed under the [GNU General Public License v3.0](LICENSE).